- Role-based, attribute-based, & just-in-time access to infrastructure

 As cloud-based workforces gain popularity, secure access management in legacy, cloud, and even multi-cloud environments becomes increasingly essential.

 StrongDM helps organizations with both SASE and CASB.
-Our Infrastructure Access Platform (IAP) gives enterprises visibility into and control over their entire network, from the edges to the cloud.
+Our Dynamic Access Management (DAM) platform gives enterprises visibility into and control over their entire network, from the edges to the cloud.
 This allows a company to protect its data and applications from threats more effectively.
 In addition, our platform is easy to set up and scale, making it a good option for enterprises looking for a comprehensive and limber solution.

 SASE vs. CASB: Frequently Asked Questions